How to Invest a Million Dollars

 Real Estate

 If you’re addicted to house flipping shows, it’s easy to assume that if you buy a tape measure and a case of hair gel you too can make millions in real estate.
 In reality, many speculators have found themselves ruined through unwise decisions.
 There is, however, one way to reap the benefits of the real estate market without ever having to change a light bulb, fix a leaky faucet, or track down rent from weasly tenants; real estate investment trusts, or REITs, are big firms that divvy up and sell shares in their real estate investments.
-REIT ETFS are a particularly good way to diversify in that for one price, you can own slivers of hundreds of REITs.
+REIT ETFs are a particularly good way to diversify in that for one price, _you can own slivers of hundreds of REITs.
+REITs offer tax benefits you won’t find anywhere else.
+For this reason, they’ve become incredibly popular investments for the superrich.

 Exchange Traded Funds